sjpcp5/obsidian_notes/Technical/API/Building an API.md

 REST - For creating distributed APIs that are going to work with communication between apps and servers or websites and servers or even business to business servers, REST still represents a great percentage of the kind of work that's being done.

 Why build an API and do we really need one?
-- you don't need one if you have de
+- you don't need one if you have desktop clients that need to reach data
 - You want to build an API if you have clients that want to call into your service
+- If you need to go across different networks
+- If you need to be able to easily cross things like proxies and firewalls

+HTTP protocols
+- client (laptop) request data from a server which is a text document.
+This text document contains three pieces.
+	- a verb what action to take aka get or post
+	- headers- info about the request
--
+	- content- optionally asked for
+- the client receives a response back with status code back and a body